0xmzn/OSC22-Linux-Workshop/session-3/README.md

 ![Image of top](../imgs/top.PNG)

-If you look at the figure above, you’ll see a command with the PID 1 called systemd, this is the initialisation service responsible for the whole system after booting.
+If you look at the figure above, you’ll see a command with the PID 1 called systemd, this is the initialization service responsible for the whole system after booting.

 ### Signals